-Those familiar with real estate investing and even homeowners may be aware that the IRS allows you to use the proceeds from the sale of a property to purchase another “like-kind” property without triggering a taxable event, even if you realized a gain on the first property.
+Those familiar with real estate investing and even homeowners may be aware that the IRS allows you to use the proceeds from the sale of a property to purchase another “like-kind” property without triggering a taxable event, even if you realized a gain on the 1st property.
 The specific section of the Internal Revenue Code in question is Section 1031, which was amended under the Tax Cuts and Jobs Act of 2017, and now only applies to exchanges of real property, meaning real estate within the U.S., and not to exchanges of personal or intangible property.
 Going forward, cryptocurrencies are not eligible for like-kind exchange tax treatment.

 What Defines A Taxable Event For Cryptocurrency?

 In its simplest form, a taxable event for cryptocurrency occurs when the cryptocurrency changes hands.
-This means that, under the new IRS guidance, crypto-to-crypto exchanges are taxable events and if you have a capital gain, it must be reported as either a short term capital gain if you held the cryptocurrency for less than one year or a long-term capital gain if you held the cryptocurrency for longer than a year.
+This means that, under the new IRS guidance, crypto-to-crypto exchanges are taxable events and if you have a capital gain, it must be reported as either a short term capital gain if you held the cryptocurrency for less than 1 year or a long-term capital gain if you held the cryptocurrency for longer than a year.

 Under current IRS rules, an exchange from one type of cryptocurrency to another type of cryptocurrency is not a like-kind exchange, and therefore, any gains are taxable as income.
 Of course, a sale of a cryptocurrency asset, in which you convert the asset to cash trading into another cryptocurrency, is also a taxable event.
 Additionally, when you use cryptocurrency to make a purchase, this purchase transaction also creates a taxable event.